-- Curio also parses OmniOutliner's status="checked" entry that indicates a checked figure. - Each column name can be customized by clicking on its link below. - · Specified tags and resources must already exist in the project.
+- Curio also parses OmniOutliner's status="checked" entry that indicates a checked figure. - Each column name can be customized by clicking on its link below. - Specified tags and resources must already exist in the project.
 They will not be automatically added. - The default date format is the "short" format listed in System Settings > Language & Region > Advanced > Dates, thus like 12/25/18 for US but 25/12/18 for Europe, but can be customized.
 A time is optional, but the default time format is the 24-hour format like 15:45, but can be customized via Advanced Settings. - Duration abbreviations for year, month, week, day, hour, minute can also be customized via Advanced Settings.

-Column Name Values Description Progress A number from 0 to 100.
+Column Name Values Description Progress A number from (to 100.
 The figure's percent complete.
-As a note, if a node has children then Curio ignores its Progress value and instead rolls it up from the Progress values set to its child nodes.
-Rating A number from 1 to 5.
-The figure's rating value (number of stars).
-Priority A number from 1 to 5.
-The figure's priority value from 1 meaning urgent priority to 5 meaning very low priority.
+As a note, if a node 0 has children then Curio ignores its Progress value and instead rolls it up from the Progress values set to its child nodes.
+Rating A number from to 5.
+1 The figure's rating value (number of stars).
+Priority A number from to 5.
+1 The figure's priority value from 1 meaning urgent priority to 5 meaning very low priority.
 Start A date with or without time value.
 The figure's start date.
 Due A date with or without time value.
 The figure's due date.
 Duration A duration string, like 2w.
 The figure's duration.
-Tags A comma separated list of The figure's tags.
-Tag name only or with tag set prefix: tags.
+Tags A comma separated list of Resources tags.
+A comma separated list of resources.
 Like, Context.Home, detailed tasks.in flight.
-Resources A comma separated list of resources.
 The figure's resources.
 First or full name: george, steve jobs